Rhineland massacres: Background

-Though no Crusades explicitly targeted Jews, the fervor for holy war sometimes turned into an outbreak of anti-Jewish violence in Europe, even though both ecclesiastical and secular authorities condemned it.
-The focus on crucifixion story and violence against enemies of the Christian faith during the Crusades, as exemplified by the preaching of Pope Urban II in 1095-96 and Bernard of Clairvaux in 1146-47, needed little misconceptions to be translated into animosity towards Jews.
-In parts of France and Germany, Jews were perceived just as much of an enemy as Muslims: they were held responsible for the crucifixion, and they were more immediately visible than the distant Muslims.
+While none of the Crusades explicitly targeted Jews, the fervor for religious war sometimes turned into outbreaks of anti-Jewish violence in Europe, even though both ecclesiastical and secular authorities condemned it.
+The focus on the Crucifixion of Jesus and the call for violence against enemies of the Christian faith during the Crusades, as exemplified by the preaching of Pope Urban II in 1095–1096 and Bernard of Clairvaux in 1146–1147, was additionally translated into animosity towards Jews.
+In French and German regions, Jews were perceived as just as much an enemy as Muslims were: they were held responsible for the Crucifixion, and they were more immediately visible than the distant Muslims.
 Many people wondered why they should travel great distances to fight "non-believers" when there were already "non-believers" closer to home.

-It is also likely that the crusaders were motivated by their need for money.
-The Rhineland communities were relatively wealthy, both due to their isolation, and because they were not restricted as Catholics were against moneylending.
+It is also likely that the Crusaders were motivated by their need for money.
+Jewish Rhineland communities were relatively wealthy, both because they were isolated and because the Jews were not restricted as Catholics were against moneylending.
 Many crusaders had to go into debt in order to purchase weaponry and equipment for the expedition; as the Catholic Church strictly forbade usury, many crusaders inevitably found themselves indebted to Jewish moneylenders.
 Having armed themselves by assuming the debt, the crusaders rationalized the killing of Jews as an extension of their Catholic mission.

-There had not been so broad a movement against Jews by Catholics since the seventh century's mass expulsions and forced conversions.
-While there had been a number of regional persecutions of Jews by Catholics, such as the one in Metz in 888, a plot against Jews in Limoges in 992, a wave of anti-Jewish persecution by Christian millenarian movements (which believed that Jesus was immediately to descend from Heaven) in the year 1000, and the threat of expulsion from Trier in 1066; these are all viewed "in the traditional terms of governmental outlawry rather than unbridled popular attacks."
-Also many movements against Jews (such as forced conversions by King Robert the Pious of France, Richard II, Duke of Normandy, and Henry II, Holy Roman Emperor around 1007–1012) had been suppressed by various popes and bishops.
-The passions that were aroused within the Catholic community by Pope Urban II's call for the first crusade had moved the persecution of Jews into a new chapter in history where previous constraints no longer held.
+There had not been so broad a movement against Jews by Catholics since the 7th century's mass expulsions and forced conversions.
+While there had been regional persecutions of Jews by Catholics—such as in Metz in 888, a plot against Jews in Limoges in 992, a wave of anti-Jewish persecution by Christian millenarian movements, which believed that Jesus was immediately going to descend from Heaven in the year 1000, and the threat of expulsion from Trier in 1066.
+These are all viewed "in the traditional terms of governmental outlawry rather than unbridled popular attacks."
+Also, many movements against Jews (such as forced conversions by King Robert the Pious of France, Richard II of Normandy, and Henry II, Holy Roman Emperor around 1007–1012) were suppressed by various popes and bishops.
+The passions that were aroused within the Catholic community by Pope Urban II's call for the First Crusade had moved the persecution of Jews into a new chapter in history where previous constraints no longer held.